gnome-terminator/docs/source/advancedusage.rst

 Remotinator is a minimal wrapper around making DBus calls, and is typically run from *within* a Terminator terminal.
-This is not strictly necessary, but if not you will have to do some extra work to determine the valid UUID of a current terminal and pass it as the ``TERMINATOR_UUID`` environment variable, or as the value to the ``-u``\ /\ ``--uuid`` option.
+This is not strictly necessary but, if you do not, you will have to do some extra work to determine the valid UUID of a current terminal and pass it as the ``TERMINATOR_UUID`` environment variable, or as the value to the ``-u``\ /\ ``--uuid`` option.
 Remotinator is called within Terminator with::